Innoxnz/Bug-report-templates/templates/current-bug-report-template.md

  ☐ Security Testing to check vulnerabilities like XSS and SQL injection

- ☐ Performance Testing using JMeter for load and stress testing
+ ☐ Performance Testing using JMeter for load and stress testing:

    ☐ Load Testing → Tests performance under expected number of users.

    ☐ Stress Testing → Tests how the system behaves under extreme conditions.
 ```

 ---